 The Wellesley Educators Association is the largest union in the Town of Wellesley and an affiliate of the Massachusetts Teachers Association.
-The WEA consists of five (5) bargaining units that act collectively to advance the interests of educators and public education as public good.
+The WEA consists of four (4) bargaining units that act collectively to advance the interests of educators and public education as public good.

 Who is in each bargaining unit?

-Unit B includes all Assistant Principals, Directors, Coordinators, and Department Heads.
+Unit B (Administrators) includes all Assistant Principals, Directors, Coordinators, and Department Heads.

-Unit C includes non-administrative Education Support Professionals, such as Teaching Assistants and Paraprofessionals.
+Unit C (Instructional Support Professionals) includes non-administrative Education Support Professionals, such as Teaching Assistants and Behavior Technicians.

-Unit E includes all Transportation and Accounting Coordinators as well as the Assistant Athletic Director.
+Unit D (Administrative Support Professionals) includes Building Secretaries, Receptionists, Departmental Coordinators, all Transportation and Accounting Coordinators as well as the Assistant Athletic Director.

 Can I join the WEA?